 Selecting a winner is a lengthy process.
 Twice a year, the administrative team from the VCU Department of English sends out a nationwide call for submissions from publishers, editors, agents, and writers themselves.
 The first round of evaluations is made by volunteer readers from across the university and the Richmond community.
-Their rankings and feedback guide the First Novelist Committee toward three or four finalists, and from that short list, three nationally prominent judges, including the winner of the award from the previous year, choose the recipient of the award.
+Their rankings and feedback guide the judging process toward three or four finalists, and from there, the First Novelist Committee and the winner from the previous year choose the recipient of the award.

 VCU Libraries then organizes the annual event, generally held at James Branch Cabell Library, in which the winning author and two others involved in the writing and publishing worlds, typically the author's agent and editor, appear at a public reading and Q&A session, followed by a book signing and reception, that focus on the creation, publication, and promotion of a first novel.
 Travel expenses to and lodging in Richmond for the author and the additional speakers are provided, and the author receives a $5,000 cash prize.